-The top ranks of the ministry's organization were the minister, Men Chhon, a former East Zone DK officer with no professional qualifications; three Khmer deputy ministers, two of whom were Party men and the third an agricultural engineer, and one Vietnamese deputy minister.
-Below them were ten directorates, of which C.C. became the chief of the one concerned with irrigation and hydraulic engineering.
+The top ranks of the ministry's organization were the minister, Men Chhon, a former East zone DK officer with no professional qualifications; three Khmer deputy ministers, two of whom were party men and the third an agricultural engineer, and one Vietnamese deputy minister.
+Below them were ten directorates of which C.C. became the chief of the one concerned with irrigation and hydraulic engineering.
 In each directorate there was a Khmer chief who was professionally qualified with an assistant who was a political appointee and a Vietnamese adviser, some of whom were real experts and some not.

 C.C.'s main task during the period he worked for the ministry was to travel all over the country inspecting the irrigation works and draw up plans for their repair.
-In his opinion about 80% of the new irrigation projects of DK had been poorly constructd, with the best being on the Chinit river in Kompong Thom, the Pursat river in Pursat, and the Slako river in Takeo.
-A large project at Banan, Damban 3, mentioned by many refugees, had completely broken down.
-By June 1980 about 50% of the needed repairs had been effected.
-In his plans for the reconstruction of irrigation works, he came into conflict with the Vietnamese, who had sent about 300 hydraulics experts to help in the work, because they wanted to focus on large projects while he preferred smaller-scale repairs; and as a result there were two different plans, his own and the Vietnamese', each concentrating on different projects.
+In his opinion about 80 percent of the new irrigation projects of DK had been poorly constructed, with the best being on the Chinit River in Kompong Thom, the Pursat River in Pursat. and the Slako River in Takeo.
+A large project at Banan, damban 3, mentioned by many refugees, had completely broken down.
+By June 1980 about 50 percent of the needed repairs had been effected.
+In his plans for the reconstruction of irrigation works, he came into conflict with the Vietnamese, who had sent about three hundred hydraulics experts to help in the work, because they wanted to focus on large projects while he preferred smaller-scale repairs; and as a result there were two different plans, his own and the Vietnamese, each concentrating on different projects.
 In his opinion the Vietnamese wanted large projects strictly for show, in order to demonstrate their contribution to Cambodia.

-In his observations on agriculture and food conditions in general, he said that in 1979 everyone could eat well from the rice stocked in warehouses and still in the fields, and starvation only occurred among those people who moved about the country; but in 1980 the food situation was worse because of the failure of the 1979-80 crop.
-The 1980 plan had called for planting 1,500,000 hectares (compared with 2 million before the war), but by June only about 30% had been done, because of lack of equipment.
+In his observation on agriculture and food conditions in general, he said that in 1979 everyone could eat well from the rice stocked in warehouses and still in the fields, and starvation only occurred among those people who moved about the country; but in 1980 the food situation was worse because of the failure of the 1979-80 crop.
+The 1980 plan had called for planting 1.5 million hectares (compared with 2 million before the war), but by June only about 30 percent had been done, because of lack of equipment.
 There was enough seed available in Phnom Penh from international aid, but too few trucks to transport it (thus he did not blame Vietnamese perfidy).
+156

-156 with a 200-gram supplement for other family members and occasional distributions of fish, vegetables, and other foods.
-When money salaries calculated in the new Cambodian riel were implemented, the food distribution ended and all employees were entitled to purchase specified quantities of subsidized commodities from the State Market (phsar rod) located in the former 'New Market' in the center of town.
-C.C., whose monthly salary was 170 riels, was allowed a monthly ration of 18 kg. of rice for himself at 1 riel per kg., 9 kg. each for other family members, 3 kg. of meat, plus two shirts and two pairs of trousers per year.
+As for the living conditions of Phnom Penh officials, before money salaries were introduced in April 1980 they were paid with a basic ration of rice.
+The minister received 700 grams per day, officials of C.C.'s level 400, with a 200-gram supplement for other family members and occasional distributions of fish, vegetables, and other foods.
+When money salaries calculated in the new Cambodian riel were implemented, the food distribution ended and all employees were entitled to purchase specified quantities of subsidized commodities from the state market (phsar rod) located in the former "New Market" in the center of town.
+C.C., whose monthly salary was 170 riels, was allowed a monthly ration of 18 kg of rice for himself at 1 riel per kg, 9 kg each for other family members, 3 kg of meat, plus two shirts and two pairs of trousers per year.
 Housing was provided free.
-Ministers and soldiers were allowed 21 kg. of rice per month, and ordinary office workers 15.
+Ministers and soldiers were allowed 21 kg of rice per month, and ordinary office workers 15 kg.